BarbriSFCourseDetails

 Description

-Mass arbitrations—where plaintiffs' firms bring dozens, hundreds, or thousands of identical claims against a business—create settlement leverage through unavoidable arbitration fees that must be paid by the defendants.
-Litigation funding often provides plaintiffs additional margin.
+Mass arbitrations—where plaintiffs' firms bring dozens, hundreds, or thousands of identical claims against a business—create settlement leverage through arbitration fees that arbitral bodies invoice to defendants.
+Litigation funding often provides plaintiffs’ firms with capital to pay any upfront plaintiff arbitral fees.

 2025 saw notable rulings at the appellate and trial court levels addressing pivotal aspects of mass arbitration, including several that offer defendants a working playbook for addressing the threat of crippling arbitration fees that prevent consideration of the merits.
-Moreover, both the American Arbitration Association and JAMS have issued mass arbitration procedural rules to address the fee issue and significantly lower the amount of fees to be paid.
-Defendants must be vigilant about the wording of their arbitration mandates and class waivers.
+Moreover, both the American Arbitration Association and JAMS have issued mass arbitration procedural rules to address the fee issue and the flood of arbitration claims.
+Defendants must be vigilant about the wording of their arbitration provisions.
+One emerging tool—a bellwether arbitration provision—has been frequently challenged in court, with mixed success.

-Listen as our panel of defense class action counsel offers insight into which strategies and practices are best for preventing mass arbitrations and effectively defending against them.
+Listen as our panel of defense counsel offers insight into which strategies and practices are best for preventing mass arbitrations and effectively defending against them.

 Presented By